 Banton's Malabiga Beach

-After a hearty lunch and a restful afternoon siesta, it was time to hit the water.
-The said water being just a stone’s throw away from D’s house and is practically part of their backyard.
+The hike from Poblacion to Togong definitely took its toll on us.
+So, after a hearty lunch and a restful afternoon siesta, we took to the beach.
+The said beach, being just a stone’s throw away from D’s house and was practically part of their backyard.

-From a distance, it looks like a typical beach; white sand and azure blue waters surrounded by lush coconut trees.
+From a distance, Malabiga looks like a typical beach; white sand and azure blue waters surrounded by lush coconut trees.
 But upon closer inspection, things were not as they seemed.
-The fine sand from afar are upon closer inspection, hardy pebbles.
+The fine sand from afar, upon closer inspection, were hardy pebbles and broken corals.

-It was hard walking with slippers on, as the ground shifts on every step and the pebbles get inside the sandals, but it was harder to walk barefoot as the pebbles, which were really grounded corals, were sharp to bare skin.
+It was hard walking with slippers on, as the ground shifts with your every step and the pesky pebbles gets into your sandals, but it was harder to walk barefoot as the rocks, which were really grounded corals, were sharp to bare skin.

 Not the ideal beach for beach bummers really, but perfect for those interested in snorkeling like me.
-Though not exactly true 100% of the time; sandy shores equals uninteresting underwater landscapes and rocky shores often hints of a more interesting story under.
+Though not exactly true a hundred percent of the time; sandy shores equals uninteresting underwater landscapes and rocky shores often hints of a more interesting story underneath.

 The water was calm and clear and I have a new underwater camera just for the trip.
 We dove in.

-We need not go farther out to check Malabiga’s underwater life, it’s marine fauna explodes immediately just a few meters from the beach.
+We need not go farther out to check Malabiga Beach’s underwater life, its marine fauna explodes immediately just a few meters from the shore.
 There were not as many fishes though.
 The schools I saw were too wary of humans and almost always swim away whenever I tried to get close.
+With fishing being one of the main livelihood in the area, this is quite understandable.

-A School of Fish from far offCorals and whatnots abound under Malabiga’s beach and D says that it gets better if we go further out.
-But we were too chicken to go really far out so we satisfied ourselves near the shore, which was not bad at all too.
+A School of Fish at Romblon's Malabiga BeachCorals and whatnots abound under Malabiga’s beach and D says that it gets better if we go further out.
+But we were too chicken to go really far so we satisfied ourselves near the shore, which was not bad at all too.

 Click to view location in Google Maps